DrTimothyAldenDavis/GraphBLAS/README.md

 the Texas A&M Foundation (True Brown, tbrown@txamfoundation.com; or Kevin McGinnis, kmcginnis@txamfoundation.com) for details.

-SuiteSparse:GraphBLAS, is copyrighted by its sole author, Timothy A. Davis, (c) 2017-2021, All Rights Reserved.  davis@tamu.edu.
+SuiteSparse:GraphBLAS, is copyrighted by Timothy A. Davis, (c) 2017-2021, All Rights Reserved.  davis@tamu.edu.
 Contact me if you need a non-GNU license.